riggles1/GunconDuino-With-Screen-Flash/README.md

 >This freezes XY-coordinates when light (XY) is lost and resumes XY-updates either as soon as the guncon can
 >see light again or when you screen flash again with the trigger.
 >
->(Useful for games that require continuous shooting games that used IR tracking originally.
+>(useful for games that require continuous shooting games that used IR tracking originally.
->It's also necessary for some games with "gattling guns", Crypt Killer that has a gun that strobes the screen at a slow rate,
+>It's also necessary for some games with "gattling guns".
+>For example Crypt Killer that has a gun that strobes the screen at a slow rate,
->XY-freeze mode makes it keep XY-coordinates in-between strobe flashes, so that XY is there when the game asks for position).
+>XY-freeze-mode makes it keep XY-coordinates in-between strobe flashes, so that XY is there when the game asks for position)
 ```

 **MAME / RetroArch mapping notes:**